bruceravel/demeter/documentation/DPG/feff/index.rst

 Feff
 ====

-:demeter:`ifeffit` ships with a free copy of :demeter:`feff`.
+:demeter:`ifeffit` ships with a free copy of :demeter:`feff6`.
 Although deep support for :demeter:`feff8` is on the long range list of objectives for :demeter:`demeter`, currently only :demeter:`feff6` is well supported.
-This seems reasonable as :demeter:`demeter` currently have no special capabilities for XANES or other inner shell spectroscopy analysis beyond basic, :demeter:`athena`-level functionality.
+This seems reasonable as :demeter:`demeter` currently have no special capabilities for XANES or other inner shell spectroscopy analysis beyond empirical, :demeter:`athena`-level functionality.

 .. _fig-feff6:
 .. figure:: ../../_images/feff6.png